folio-org/jenkins-pipeline-libs/README.md

 }
 ```

- * 'publishAPI' - Convert RAML-based API to HTML and publish to http://dev.folio.org/doc/api/
+ * 'publishAPI' - Convert RAML-based API to HTML and publish to https://dev.folio.org/reference/api/

+ * `runLintRamlCop` - Run 'raml-cop' on back-end modules that have declared RAML in api.yml

  * 'mvnDeploy' - Deploy Maven artifacts to FOLIO Maven repository.